-Perfecto Supports iOS12 GM It's September and that means that Apple has released its latest, next-generation platform: iOS12.
-Perfecto is pleased to announce support for testing and developing on iOS12 (GM, or Golden Master) using its cloud-based testing platform in utilizing Appium and XCUITest.
+It's September and that means that Apple has released its latest, next-generation platform: iOS12.
+Perfecto is pleased to announce support for testing and developing on iOS12 (GA, or General Availability) using its cloud-based testing platform in utilizing Appium and XCUITest.
 Based on last year’s adoption of iOS11, we should expect similar (or slightly faster) adoption of iOS12(see below), - which means around 40-50% of users will upgrade within the first month. iOS12 also introduces new devices, which means greater market fragmentation, and as a result – testing device lab updates will be more complex.
 Beyond innovation with iOS12, Apple's aim is to provide better stability and performance to its users.
 Many iOS users will remember the instability and issues that have arisen over the past 2-3 years with major iOS releases(any readers recall the battery-draining fiasco last year?).
 In planning your upcoming app releases, make sure to budget time/resources in anticipation of similar release glitches and unexpected OS quality issues.

 Fragmented Android OS Landscape Creates Challenges for App Developers Perfecto today announced fully testing capabilities for Android 9 Pie.
 Perfecto customers can immediately test the newest release from Google across the Perfecto Continuous Quality Lab.
 What’s New in Android Pie Released yesterday, Android Pie introduces a new gesture-based “swipe” system interface similar to the iPhone X, a new dashboard to track usage — again much like the Apple screen time feature, an adaptive battery feature